 - Cash Flow.
-Companies for which attractive investment opportunities exceed current operating cash flow can provide interim distributions to shareholders only to the extent the company has accumulated liquid assets or has the ability to borrow incremental funds or issue new shares. - Access to Capital.
+Family businesses for which attractive investment opportunities exceed current operating cash flow can provide current distributions to shareholders only to the extent the company has accumulated liquid assets or has the ability to borrow incremental funds or issue new shares. - Access to Capital.
 Material share repurchases and special dividends require access to new capital.
 If the company's financial leverage is at or above the target level, incremental capital would need to be in the form of new equity.
-For private companies, issuing new equity is
+For family businesses, issuing new equity is often expensive: existing family shareholders may not have sufficient available liquidity to inject into the business, and potential non-family investors are often hesitant to contribute capital in exchange for minority interests in the family business absent potentially onerous terms and protections.